wwwApp/d3-expense-app/README.md

 -   Make the current layout works with dynamic numbers of days/expenses
 -   Add a feature to add/delete a new expense
+-   Fix the error with category animation when deleting

 # Getting Started with Create React App